patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Corpora/DECM_MachineReady_Corpus/README.md

 ```
 1. The ten volumes of the Relaciones Geográficas del Siglo XVI (RG) edited by René Acuña.
 Each of these files contains the textual accounts answering the 50 questions royal decree issued
-by King Phillip of Spain, compiled between 1579 and 1585 in New Spain.
+by King Phillip of Spain, compiled between 1579 and 1585 in New Spain:

           1_RG_Guatemala_Acuna.txt
           2_RG_Antequera_T1_Acuna.txt